duniter/website_en/content/speaking-with-cedric-moreau-jdh.md

 ####JDH: That’s terrific, I see the project is really gaining traction.
 What use do you see for the Ğ1 and what’s its role in society in your wildest dreams?

 **Cédric :** In my wildest dreams there’s a million of us in the WoT.
 Quite a small number when you think of it, 1 in 67 French.
 To think that a million users are creating their own money every day and are deciding what has value instead of the banker is truly exciting.
-What if 10% of them are developing open-source software?
+What if 10% of them are developing libre software?
 What an amazing springboard to innovation that would be!
 Think of so many other value drivers currently stifled by innovation limited to the bounds of banks’ walled gardens.

 I can’t foresee what use humans would make of a "libre" money because I don’t know what they want to do with it in the end.
 We each have our opinion on the question and that’s the very essence of a "libre" money; to make us realize that we’re not in any position to say what "production" is or isn’t because that’s making a relative statement, not an objective one.
 I view open-source as offering so much more than proprietary solutions.
 Not everyone agrees on that of course.
 So what happens when you cut the leash and let humans indulge some of their time in creating the values that they themselves consider to be "production", where would that take us?
 Playing Ğeconomicus offers a glimpse into that.
 It lets players simulate a "libre" money ecosystem over a timeframe of 80 years, the average lifespan in Europe.
 I won’t spill out the beans here, I’d rather let those interested search for the results online or even play it themselves.
 All I’ll tell you is that playing is really eye-opening and I love the new horizon it offers us.